 Research and Data Needs – Develop a validated index of juvenile abundance; tagging studies to verify estimates of natural and fishing mortality; size specific fecundity rates; fishery independent data; cold stun research; incorporate cold stun event information into modeling of the population.

-Current Regulations – It is unlawful for a commercial fishing operation to possess spotted seatrout less than 14 inches total length or to posses more than 75 spotted seatrout per day.
-It is unlawful to possess more than four (4) spotted seatrout per person per day taken by hook and line in joint and coastal fishing waters of the state.
-It is unlawful for a commercial fishing operation to set gill nets in the joint fishing waters of the state as well as possess or sell spotted seatrout for commercial purposes from midnight on Friday to midnight on Sunday each week; the joint fishing waters of the Albemarle and Currituck Sounds are exempt from this restriction.
+2012 Regulations – It was unlawful for a commercial fishing operation to possess spotted seatrout less than 14 inches total length or to posses more than 75 spotted seatrout per day.
+It was unlawful to possess more than four spotted seatrout per person per day taken commercially by hook and line in joint and coastal fishing waters of the state.
+It was unlawful for a commercial fishing operation to set gill nets in the joint fishing waters of the state as well as possess or sell spotted seatrout for commercial purposes from midnight on Friday to midnight on Sunday each week; the joint fishing waters of the Albemarle and Currituck Sounds were exempt from this restriction.

-It is unlawful for recreational fishermen to possess spotted seatrout less than 14 inches total length, and unlawful to possess more than four (4) spotted seatrout caught by hook and line or for recreational purposes.
+It was unlawful for recreational fishermen to possess spotted seatrout less than 14 inches total length, and unlawful to possess more than four spotted seatrout caught by hook and line or for recreational purposes.

 Harvest Season – Year round.
 Peak catches occur in the fall, although May and June are also productive months.

 Size and Age at Maturity – 7 to 9 inches fork length (FL)/less than 1 year.
 Males mature at a younger age, smaller size, and earlier in the season, than females.

 Historical and Current Maximum Age – 12 years/9 years